Language of Substance Use Disorder

-- Heroin: Highly addictive illegal opiate that creates a surge of euphoria; processed from morphine, it can potentially cause slow respiratory distress, coma, or death.1
+- Heroin: Highly addictive illicit opiate that creates a surge of euphoria; processed from morphine.1

 - Fentanyl: A powerful synthetic opioid pain reliever similar to morphine but stronger than both morphine and heroin.
-Sometimes mixed with street heroin or cocaine to increase euphoric effects, it is known as a possible cause for the increase in accidental overdose deaths.1
+Although it is a prescription medication, it is most often illicitly-manufactured.
+It is often found as an mixed with other drugs and is a cause for the increase in accidental overdose deaths.1

 - Synthetic Opioids: Opioids created chemically in a laboratory (fentanyl, methadone).1

 - Overdose: Injury to the body (poisoning) that happens when a drug is taken in excessive amounts.
 An overdose can be fatal or nonfatal.1

 - Non-Medical Use of Prescription Drugs: Use of prescription opioids for reasons or in ways other than as prescribed, or without a prescription.2

 - Substance Misuse: The use of a substance for a purpose not consistent with legal or medical guidelines.2 Avoid terms like ‘drug abuse’.

 - Tolerance: The body’s ability to process and experience the effects of a certain amount of a substance.
 As opioid use increases or decreases, so too does a person’s level of tolerance to opioids.2